Woman placing a top sheet on a bed.

 When it comes to choosing bed sheets, the type of sheet material you select makes a big difference in comfort, quality, and how long your sheets will last.
 Different materials offer unique benefits, catering to the various preferences and needs of every kind of sleeper.
 Choose from materials like:

-• Cotton: Known for breathability and durability, cotton sheets like the Complete Comfort Sheet Set are soft and suitable for all-season use.
+• Cotton: Known for breathability and durability, cotton sheets are soft and suitable for all-seasons use.

 • Bamboo: If you’re a hot sleeper, bamboo sheets like the Purple SoftStretch® Sheet Set prevent overheating at night.
 They have moisture-wicking properties and a silky texture to keep you comfortable all night long.